|

 implementation of processor scheduling, memory management,

-and NUMA scheduling for the ESX Server hypervisor, and
+and NUMA scheduling for the ESX hypervisor.
+I was also

 Resource Scheduler (DRS).